hcsum/drawer/readme.md

 UI

-- improve label editing for new/existing items
 - settings page
-- distinguish keep items and remove items in singleItem page

 navigation

 feat

 - toBeRemoved item functionality
-  - if an item hasn't been used in the pass half year, prompt user to remove it
-  - remove the item when user actually removed the item in real life
+  - remove the item when user actually removed the item in real life ...
+    - where to go after deleting the item from single page ...
   - Clear screen: sort items by deadline
   - find a way to tell user total number
 - light/dark theme